Litigation & Claims

 Location and Hours

 The Litigation & Claims Office is located in the Office of the Staff Judge Advocate, Building 275, Room 211.
-Customer service hours are Monday through Friday, 0900-1400.
-For appointments outside these hours or for claims questions, please call 242-6396.
+For claims questions, please call 242-6396.

 Personnel Claims (Household Goods Claims)

 The Personnel Claims Section receives, adjudicates, and resolves claims filed by active duty service members and Department of Defense civilians under the Personnel Claims Act for losses incurred incident to service.
 This includes household goods claims, POV shipping claims, losses incident to service, and claims against service members under Article 139, Uniform Code of Military Justice (UCMJ).
-You can reach the Personnel Claims Section at (831)242-6396 or DSN 768-6396.
+You can reach the Personnel Claims Section at (831) 242-6396.

 - File Online